Modifiers

 This is Cupid's Snoopie Leo owned by Happy Trails.
 He is a typically marked frame overo with a wide blaze, spotting on his sides, and no socks.

-Another lovely example of frame overo, this one with a bit more white, likely due to the presence of sabino.
+Another lovely example of frame overo, this one with a bit more white due to the presence of sabino.

-A filly owned by Painted Badlands Ranch who exhibits an extreme overo pattern.
+A filly owned by Painted Badlands Ranch who exhibits an extreme frame overo pattern combined with (probably) sabino.
 Note that her topline is still dark from the withers to the tail.
-She very likely also has the sabino pattern.

 Sabino

-This is Airdrie Apache, a more boldly marked sabino.
+This is Airdrie Apache, a more boldly marked sabino(Correction, 2/22/19: Airdrie Apache carried a W-mutation.
+Replacement photo coming soon.)

-This handsome guy is Puchingui, sire of many modern sabino TBs.
+This handsome guy is Puchingui, sire of many modern white spotted TBs.
+Puchi is typical of moderately marked dominant whites.

 Splash White